jiaming-jiang/fdh-web/README.md

 ## <a id="section_intro">Introduction</a>
 We're to spatialze the travelogue around Jerusalem.

-<i><sup>1</sup>natural soft-clustering: this approach is "cluster together users that satisfy a human-interpretable condition" rather than "cluster together users that are similar based on a similarity metric".
-Since one user can satisfy many conditions simultaneously or none at all, any user can belong to any given number of categories including none at all.
-That is what we mean by natural soft-clustering of users.</i>

 ## <a id="section_dataset">Dataset</a>
 We use the [dataset](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF) provided by the teaching team of "CS-401: Applied Data Analysis" at EPFL for the year 2022.